 Many factors contribute to an increase in shedding.
 We will all likely experience one or more of these factors at some point in our lives.
 If you notice excessive shedding, seek medical attention to identify the cause.
 In most cases, excessive shedding is temporary and will resolve itself.
 However, in extreme cases, you may be prescribed medication.

-There are many products in the form of serums and supplements designed to support healthy growth.
+There are many products in the form of serums and supplements designed to support normal healthy growth.
 However, it is important to use a trusted brand.

 Promote Healthy Hair with Curlsmith